mapbender/mapbender-documentation/README.md

 $ make
 ```

-To participate in the documentation, create a fork, work on the [release/3.0.6](https://github.com/mapbender/mapbender-documentation/tree/release/3.0.6) branch and create a [Pull-Request](https://help.github.com/articles/about-pull-requests/) with the release/3.0.6 branch as base.
+To participate in the documentation, create a fork and submit a pull request with your changes.

 Have fun!